messmerd/dmf2mod/README.md

 In later updates, I plan to add:
 - Pattern Break (Dxx)
-- Initial Tempo / Tempo changes
+- Tempo changes
 - Noise channel
 - More effects
+- Support for patterns of different sizes than 64
 - ...

 ______